 About me

-Please check out our group website for the most up-to-date information!
+Please also check out our group website for more information!

 Short Bio

-Before joining the University of Tübingen, I was working in a senior research engineering role at PTC Vuforia, where I focused on research and development of machine learning technology for augmented reality applications.
+Since February 2024 I am an Assistant Professor in Health Data Science at the University of Lucerne.
+From February 2021 I was leading an independent research group at the University of Tübingen, a position which I still maintain.
+Before that I was working in a senior research engineering role at PTC Vuforia, where I focused on research and development of machine learning technology for augmented reality applications.
 Prior to this, I was a Post-doc at the Biomedical Image Computing Group at ETH Zürich working with Prof. Ender Konukoglu, and before in the Biomedical Image Analysis Lab with Prof. Daniel Rueckert.
 I completed my PhD in 2016 under the joint supervision of Prof. Andy King and Prof. Daniel Rueckert at King’s College London in the School of Biomedical Engineering & Imaging Sciences (link to PhD thesis).
 I obtained my Master’s degree in Biomedical Engineering and my Bachelor’s degree in Information Technology and Electrical Engineering from ETH Zürich.